Achrafbennanizia/Slitherlink/README.md

 A high-performance parallel Slitherlink puzzle solver using Intel oneAPI Threading Building Blocks (TBB) with intelligent backtracking and constraint propagation.
 Versions **V1–V9** (std::async era) are archived under `tests/old_versions/`; **V10** is the first TBB rewrite and is the basis of `main.cpp`.

+**Version reality:** V1–V9 are std::async-only.
+V10 is the first and only TBB rewrite (now `main.cpp`).
+If an older note suggests gradual TBB integration before V10, treat it as historical commentary rather than code.
+For the reconciled history, see `docs/analysis/COMPLETE_VERSION_ANALYSIS.md` and `docs/VERSION_ARCHIVE_README.md`.

 ## 📁 Project Structure

 ```